Clinton-Davis/chow/README.md

 #### **Navigation**

-In the section of the head, On the left hand side you see the Logo.
+On the left hand side you see the Logo.
 It is made with two parts.
-The Chow is clickable and will refresh the page for you.
-The second part, is the HotPoint logo wich is also clickable and will direct you to the Hot Point web page.
+The 'Chow' image and the 'HotPoint' logo.
+The 'Chow' image is clickable and will refresh the page.
+The 'HotPoint' logo is also clickable and will redirect you to the Hot Point web page.
-On the left of that are the navigate.
-Here are the direct link to _catergory drop down menu / Add Recipe / About / Login / Search bar_.
+On the right are the navigate buttons. _Catergory drop down menu / Add Recipe / About / Login / Search bar_.

-_**Catergory drop down menu**_: Is a list of catergorys to choose from.
+_**Catergory drop down menu**_: Is a list of catergories to choose from.

-- _**Categories**_ When clicked, only the recipes in that catergory will be shown.
-When Click with out a category selected.
-A list of all the recipes will be shown in order from newest to oldest.
+- _**Categories**_ Only the recipes in that catergory will be shown.
+If no category is selected, a list of all the recipes will be shown in order from newest to oldest.
-- _**Chefs**_ (Aurthers of the recipes)This will show all the Chefs in alphabetical order.
+- _**Chefs**_ (Authors of the recipes)This will show all the chefs in alphabetical order.
-- _**Serving**_ This will show the recipes in order of serving size from smallest to largest.
+- _**Serving**_: This will show the recipes in order of serving size from smallest to largest.

-_**Add Recipe**_: This will redirct you to the add recipe page if you are login in, other wise if will redirct you to the login in page, if the user has not registered with Chow before, ther is a link to do so in the login page.
+_**Add Recipe**_: This will redirct you to the add recipe page if you are logged in, other wise if will redirct you to the login in page.
+If the user has not registered with Chow before, there is a link to do so in the login page.

-_**About**_: Click on this will send the user to a page with a discription of the Chow and HotPoint.
-There are two button, Go Back or learn more.
+_**About**_: This will send the user to a page with a description of Chow and HotPoint.
+There are two button, 'Go Back' or 'Learn More'.

 - Go Back - will bring you back to Chow main page

-- Learn More - Will redirct you to Hot Points main web page
+- Learn More - Will redirct you to Hot Point's main web page

 _**Login**_ : Here you will be redircted to the Login/Registration page.
 Its a simple form where the user email and password are required.